jakubczubak/ProdQ-API/README.md

 ## Contact

-For any inquiries or further discussions related to the project, please reach out via GitHub or email at czubakjakub94@gmail.com.
+For any inquiries or further discussions related to the project, please reach out via GitHub.